agadient/SDI_Capstone_Frontend/README.md

 ```
 Then, click on the file called `app.spec.js` to run the tests contained within that file.

-the frontend, run `npm run test`.
-Make sure the backend endpoints and database are both up before running the tests.
 # Coverage #

 To check the code coverage of the tests, run: